“You cannot do a kindness too soon, for you never know how soon it will be too late.”

 Planned giving encompasses a variety of strategies that will help donors make a special gift to Heart of Hospice Foundation, while also advancing their own financial and personal goals.

 Honoring the memory of someone who has touched your life.
 Families often specify “Memorials to Heart of Hospice Foundation in lieu of flowers.”
 Heart of Hospice Foundation is frequently the recipient of memorial gifts honoring loved ones who were never in our program.
-A list of donors is sent to the family of the person being remembered at the end of each month.

 Expressing love and respect for a living family member, friend or Heart of Hospice employee.
 This gift is a thoughtful way to observe a special occasion such as a birthday, anniversary, holiday, or for a special recognition.